Trump administration bars Harvard from enrolling foreign students

 “This administration is holding Harvard accountable for fostering violence, antisemitism, and coordinating with the Chinese Communist Party on its campus,” Noem said in a statement.

-The administration revoked Harvard's certification in the Student and Exchange Visitor Program, which gives the school the ability to sponsor international students to get their visas and attend school in the United States.
+The action revoked Harvard's certification in the Student and Exchange Visitor Program, which gives the school the ability to sponsor international students to get their visas and attend school in the United States.

+Students in Harvard College Democrats said the Trump administration is playing with students' lives to push a radical agenda and to quiet dissent.
+“Trump's attack on international students is text book authoritarianism — Harvard must continue to hold the line,” the group said in a statement.

+The administration drew condemnation from free speech groups including the Foundation for Individual Rights and Expression, which said Noem is demanding a “surveillance state.”

 The Associated Press' education coverage receives financial support from multiple private foundations.
 AP is solely responsible for all content.
 Find AP's standards for working with philanthropies, a list of supporters and funded coverage areas at AP.org.